bmaupin/mini-civ-5/README.md

 - [ ] Publish to Steam
   - Once the mod has been more thoroughly tested
+- [ ] Way to make time victory disabled by default?
 - [ ] Mod map scripts which have size hard-coded
   - List them with this command:
     ```